ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

 **Figure 1.5: Mode Shape for Unstable Mode (Mode 21).**
-Obtained from the  `1.6.1.
-Linear Non-prestressed Modal Analysis`_ .
+Obtained from the  `Linear non-prestressed modal analysis`_ .